checker/cli/README.md

 python OGCheckr.py
 ```

-If you still need help, please join the [CrocBuzz Studios Discord community](https://discord.gg/hpbQayV) for free support :)
+If you still need help, please join the [Domaincord Discord community](https://domaincord.com/discord) for free support.
+Just be sure to post your questions in the #ogcheckr-cli channel under the Product Support category. :)

 ### Contributing
 As this is just a personal side project, I only work on it when I have time, so I would love your help to make improvements!
 Just make a pull request and I'll review the changes as soon as I can.